United States Senate Banking Subcommittee on Housing, Transportation, and Community Development

-The Senate Banking Subcommittee on Housing, Transportation, and Community Development is one of five subcommittees within the Senate Committee on Banking, Housing, and Urban Affairs.
+The Senate Banking Subcommittee on Housing, Transportation, and Community Development is one of six subcommittees within the Senate Committee on Banking, Housing, and Urban Affairs.

 Jurisdiction

 The Subcommittee on Housing, Transportation, and Community Development is the primary oversight committee for the U.S. Department of Housing and Urban Development (HUD).
 The subcommittee oversees urban mass transit systems and general urban affairs and development issues, HUD community development programs; the Federal Housing Administration; the Rural Housing Service; and Fannie Mae and Freddie Mac, federal corporations that help Americans with the costs of homeownership.
 The subcommittee also oversees all issues related to public and private housing, senior housing, nursing home construction, and Indian housing issues.